jsauerland/Data-Engineering-Olist-Project/Development_Diary.md

 Remember, these questions can serve as starting points for your SQL practice with the 'olist_order_items_dataset'.
 You can gradually increase the complexity of your queries as you become more comfortable with SQL.

+8/22/23: Created a stored procedure that will create a new flat table that joins together olist_orders, olist_order_items,  olist_order_payments into one table.
+This will be considered an analytical table that will be queried often